Sanction Information

 Player Registration Requirements

-All players must be registered with FNSW in Play Football or the relevant registration platform prior to participation in any Sanctioned tournaments, competitions, events or activities covered by FNSW insurances.
+All players must be registered with FNSW in Play Football or the relevant registration platform prior to participation in any Sanctioned tournaments, competitions, events or activities covered by the FNSW Insurance Program.

 With the exception of trials, clubs should ensure that player registrations are finalised and are active in the registration database prior to participation as failure to do so can have consequences for a player’s eligibility to claim under the Personal Accident Insurance or cover by other FNSW insurances.

 Team officials, club officials, volunteers and match officials should also be registered prior to participation to be covered by the FNSW Personal Accident Insurance and other FNSW insurances.
-Incidental volunteers are covered and can register retrospectively with the approval of FNSW Insurance Officer.
+Incidental volunteers co-opted at short notice are covered and can register retrospectively with the approval of the FNSW Insurance Officer.

 Non-Registered Player Fees